About This Listing

 We don't have any pets in our home, but enjoy feeding and watching the squirrels and local and migratory birds who visit the feeders right outside the sunroom windows.
 We regret that we are unable to accomodate your pet.

-Thank you for not eating any meals in your bedroom.
+Thank you for not eating or cooking any meals in your bedroom.
 Please make yourself comfortable in the dining room or sun room when enjoying your take-out or home-cooked meals.

 Thank you for asking for our assistance before using the fireplaces or the BBQ.

 Thank you for not flushing anything but the toilet paper we provide down the toilets.
-You're staying in a 113 year-old home; please be gentle on her - and her aging pipes!
-Please place sanitary napkins, wet-wipes, cotton-balls, etc. in the sanitary bin next to the toilet.
+You're staying in a 116 year-old home; please be gentle on her - and her aging pipes!
+Please place sanitary napkins, wet-wipes, cotton-balls, etc. in the sanitary bin provided next to the toilets.

 You are welcome to use the laundry and kitchen facilities.
 Please ask for an introduction to the washer before using it.